 Branson said this new way of moving people at airline speeds could be operating in three to four years time.

-Elon Musk, co-founder of electric car maker Tesla and founder of aerospace services company SpaceX, created the Hyperloop concept in 2012 and now has some 500 employees working on the project.
+Elon Musk, co-founder of electric car maker Tesla and founder of aerospace services company SpaceX, created the hyperloop concept in 2012.

 However, Musk has no involvement with Hyperloop One, the company trying to commercialise the concept.

 Virgin Hyperloop One isn't the only game in town.
 There's a rival firm called Hyperloop Transportation Techologies (HTT) that's working on the same concept.
 However, HTT relies on volunteers from the likes of Nasa, Boeing, Tesla and SpaceX.